salrashid123/gcp_impersonated_credentials/README.md

 - [Impersonated credentials should implement IdTokenProvider interface](https://github.com/googleapis/google-auth-library-nodejs/issues/1318)

->> the workaround here is is the same sample documented in the above git issues.
-I'll update this repo once the code is merged
+>> the workaround here is the same sample documented in the above git issues and within [node/README.md](node/README.md).

 #### dotnet